November 21, 2024

 The Path Forward:

 Despite opposition, many EU lawmakers remain skeptical about the digital euro’s purpose.
-Some officials advocate for a cautious approach to privacy legislation, recognizing that a slow and deliberate process may be the best way to ensure sober and technocratic deliberation.
+Some officials advocate for a cautious approach to privacy , recognizing that a slow and deliberate process may be the best way to ensure sober and technocratic deliberation.

 Mairead McGuinness suggests that the legislation should not be finalized until after a new parliament and commission are in place, potentially delaying the process until November 2024.